lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 It is proposed that anyone can permissionlessly execute a consolidation batch by calling `executeConsolidation` method with the same batch which was originally added by authorized actors via `addConsolidationRequests`, along with the required fee and `ValidatorWitness` proofs for each target validator.

-A new Consolidation Executor bot is expected to be designed to monitor the Consolidation Bus and execute consolidation request batches sequentially, in the order in which they were initially submitted to the Consolidation Message Bus contract.
+A new Consolidation Executor bot is expected to be designed to monitor the Consolidation Bus and execute batches of consolidation requests originally submitted to the Consolidation Message Bus contract once the execution delay has elapsed.

 ### Consolidation Gateway